-Former patients and staff have told us that sex with patients and even rape by nurses occurred frequently in Garlands Hospital.
+Former patients and staff have told us that sex with patients was commonplace and that the rape of patients by nurses occurred in Garlands Hospital.
+Alison left behind a handwritten note which refers to one such incident of rape, the patient was told she could complain all she wanted but that nobody would believe her.
 We know what happened to Alison was not an isolated incident.
-In an ideal world Cumbria Police and the Crown Prosecution Service would fully explore what happened and get to the bottom of what was occurring under the noses of NHS staff.
+In a just world, Cumbria Police and the Crown Prosecution Service would fully explore what happened and get to the bottom of what was being done to vulnerable mental health patients under the noses of NHS staff.

-We would like the role of Executives from North Cumbria NHS in 2001 to be explored, including Nigel Woodcock and Shirley Chipperfield.
-Why did they suddenly lose Alison’s medical records and why didn’t they share evidence we gave them with Cumbria Police, including a copy of a pregnancy termination certificate?
+We would like the role of Executives from Cumbria NHS to be explored, including Nigel Woodcock and Shirley Chipperfield.
+Why did they suddenly lose Alison’s medical records and why didn’t they share the evidence we gave them with Cumbria Police, including a copy of the pregnancy termination certificate?
 Was there a concerted effort to protect the recently damaged reputation of the NHS Trust by making sure this evidence never reached the CPS?
-We would also like the role of Alison’s consultant psychiatrist Dr Singh to be investigated, he appears to have deliberately withheld information from Alison’s records.
+We would also like the role of Alison’s consultant psychiatrist Dr. Singh to be investigated, he knew what was going on and deliberately withheld information from Alison’s records.
 And we would like to establish who the managers were at Garlands in 1988 that ignored the warnings of staff who told them what was happening; we think they have questions to answer.

 We would like to know if the Hebron Church in Carlisle was aware of what Scott-Buccleuch had done.
 He held a position of responsibility at the Church, including dealing with young adults for many years.
 What did they know and do they have safeguarding processes in place?

-The trainee nurse who had sex with Alison has no idea or desire to understand the damage he caused.
-However, we do not want harm to come to him; enough people have been hurt by his actions and we have no wish to ruin more lives.
-He concealed his wrongdoing for almost thirty years before finally admitting his offences to the Police in 2017.
-What he did was despicable, illegal, immoral, harmful, selfish, unethical and unacceptable.
-In using a vulnerable mental health patient for sex and covering his tracks with an abortion, he ignored his duty to act in Alison’s interest.
-We believe he should answer for what he did and have asked Cumbria Police for restorative justice; a request that has been ignored.
-But whatever he did, he was just one part of a wider system that allowed these things to happen and enabled him to get away with serious sexual misconduct.
-Though he is responsible for his actions and entirely culpable, it should be noted that other people knew what was going on; they are also accountable.
+The nurse who broke the law has no desire to acknowledge or understand the damage he has caused.
+He had successfully hidden his crimes for almost thirty years before being forced to admit them to the Police in 2017.
+Using a vulnerable mental health patient for sex and covering his tracks by arranging an abortion is despicable, illegal, immoral, harmful, selfish, unethical, and utterly unacceptable.
+Though we do not want harm to come to him, we believe he should be held accountable for what he did and we have asked Cumbria Police for restorative justice; a request that has been ignored.
+And though he is responsible for his actions and entirely culpable, it should be noted that other people knew what was going on; they are also accountable.